 The Motor Accidents Authority (MAA) was a statutory body constituted by Motor Accidents Compensation Act 1999.
 That Act set out the structure and functions of the MAA.

 The six key functional areas in which the MAA operated are:

 Ensure that insurers and other stakeholders comply with the requirements of the Act and any guidelines.

-Ensure the market is competitive and fair, licence the insurers, manage the conduct of insurers, monitor and if necessary reject premiums, monitor profitability and monitor insurer solvency.
+Ensure the market is competitive and fair, license the insurers, manage the conduct of insurers, monitor and if necessary reject premiums, monitor profitability and monitor insurer solvency.

 Improve efficiency and effectiveness of claims assessment, reduce claims assessment disputes and facilitate timely dispute resolution.

 Monitor and report on the operation of the scheme.
 Service the information requirements of greenslip purchasers through the provision of price comparison information and operate the claims advisory service.

 Supported injury prevention by funding research, through provision of sponsorships and through participation with the community.